 CROSSFIT AND STEROIDS: NOT JUST THE ELITE ATHLETES USE BANNED SUBSTANCES

-There is much-published commentary that it is not just the elite CrossFit games athletes using steroids.
+There is a much-published commentary that it is not just the elite CrossFit games athletes using steroids.
 It has been noted recently in a U.K. study that approximately 13% of 128 athletes have used anabolics and other performance-enhancing drugs.
 Participants admitted that they used these substances to develop their body image – 50%, lose weight – 41.6%.
 And gain weight – 25%.

 THE TYPE OF ATHLETES IT PRODUCES

 Take a look around at the athletes during the next CrossFit Games.
 Most of them are built, in a huge way and it wouldn’t be such a stretch for them to make the transition into professional bodybuilding.
 That’s how buff many of them are.
 Sure, there are exceptions, but we’re talking about generalities here.

 It’s for this reason that many people think that these athletes must be on a banned substance.
-However, the truth is that CrossFitters are often huge because they train like almost nobody else in the world, especially with regards to dynamic weightlifting.
+However, the truth is that CrossFitters are often huge because they train like almost nobody else in the world, especially with regard to dynamic weightlifting.
 This type of training naturally produces people who are ripped in comparison to most other athletes.